goldenGlow21/softwares_PoC/A3002R_V4/Boa - BOF/formPortFw PoC.md

 ## Vulnerability Acquirement
 ![스크린샷 2025-03-07 150410](https://github.com/user-attachments/assets/2e551d6c-b626-43dc-9696-7d1ae2a6a7c3)

-Identify the use of sprintf to receive ip_subnet and fw_ip as inputs and store the result in a string variable without displaying the output.(in ghidra formPortFw/FUN_00416588)
+Identified the use of sprintf function on the script, which receives ip_subnet and fw_ip value from user input.
+It stores the result in a string variable.(c.f. ghidra - formPortFw/FUN_00416588))

 ---